ogc1231/comprensible-spanish-api/README.md

 ### Favourite List Page
 List of all user created favourites (favourites/) Authenicated users can favourite any resource in the html form at the bottom, this form is not avaiable for non-authorised users.
+If favourites a resource they have already favoutited they will be a "possible duplicate" message.

+Favourite POST example
+{
+    "id": 1,
+    "created_at": "14 Sep 2023",
+    "owner": "admin",
+    "resource": 1
+}

 ![screenshot](https://github.com/ogc1231/comprensible-spanish-api/blob/main/documentation/readme-assets/favourites_list.png)